-If you miss a test or a paper deadline, do not contact the instructor or a TA unless you have followed the steps described here.
-Telling the professor or TA why you missed a deadline or a test will not be considered.
+If you miss a test or a paper deadline, do not contact the instructor unless you have followed the steps described here.
+Telling the professor why you missed a deadline or test will not be considered.

 - In case of illness, you must supply a duly completed Verification of Student Illness or Injury form (available at www.illnessverification.utoronto.ca).
 You can also submit a Student Health or Disability Related Certificate (this is provided by the University's internal doctors).
-A doctor's note is not acceptable.
-The form must be placed in a sealed envelope, addressed to the instructor, and submitted at class or during office hours. - If a personal or family crisis prevents you from meeting a deadline, you must get a letter from your college registrar (it is a good idea anyway to advise your college registrar if a crisis is interfering with your studies).
-The letter must be placed in a sealed envelope, addressed to the instructor, and submitted at class or during their office hours. - If an on-going disability issue has made lateness unavoidable, you can submit an Accessibility Services Letter.
+You can also provide a doctor's note if it notes the start and end date (anticipated) of the illness.
+The form or doctor's note must be placed in a sealed envelope, addressed to the instructor, and submitted during class or office hours. - If a personal or family crisis prevents you from meeting a deadline, you must get a letter from your college registrar (it is a good idea anyway to advise your college registrar if a crisis is interfering with your studies).
+The letter must be placed in a sealed envelope, addressed to the instructor, and submitted during class or office hours. - If an on-going disability issue has made lateness unavoidable, you can submit an Accessibility Services Letter.
 This should be done through the AccServ staff.
 The letter must be placed in a sealed envelope, addressed to the instructor, and submitted at class or during their office hours.